juvalen/ngjnx/README.md

 `$ curl localhost/whatever  (dumps content of www.gg.com)`

 or access virtualbox IP at port 80.
-It will work with https.
+It works with https.

 The IP address of the box could be retrieve from host using: